tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

     # Commands
-      All "commands" used  to structure and organize the microprompts in the content generation process.
+      All "commands" used to structure and organize the microprompt.
 Each command represents a specific step, section, or component of the framework.
 Use of "/" should start the microprompt

     [Commands of Prefix: "/"]